a5wu/recipes-ratings/index.markdown

 |bacon lattice tomato muffins rsc	|5.00|	192|	85.26|
 |quick cinnamon rolls no yeast|	3.96|	162|	351.85|

+We can see that even the top recipe has no more than 300 reviews, suggesting that the site has a lot of categories and niches to satisfy users.

 ## Assessment of Missingness